 Along with the absence of the Wi Fi, it’s also a bit disappointing that the HDMI cables don’t come in the box, which means that you’ll have to buy separate HDMI cables if you choose this connectivity option.
 The optical cable for the optical port is included, though.

 Still, we find it quite impressive that the YAS 108 soundbar has ARC, which is usually found in higher-end 2.
 1 channel soundbars and rarely at this price range.
 You do need to enable HDMI CEC on the TV and the soundbar for this feature to work.
+The YAS 108 supports the HDMI CEC, and you can use the TV remote to control the power and volume of the soundbar.

 In this aspect, our audio experts agree that HDMI is better than the optical port since you can switch between the TV’s sound and another device, such as a Blu-ray player.
-This soundbar can also work with 4K HDR, which means you don’t have to upgrade the YAS 108 sub any time soon.
+This soundbar can also work with 4K Ultra HD, which means you don’t have to upgrade the YAS 108 sub any time soon.

 You can also use your TV remote control to turn the soundbar on and off, control the volume, but we’ll get to that later in this review.